 Here is my current list:

 Noise cancelling headphones.
 Bose.
 Heavy and bulky (240g after discarding the protective case) and spendy at $300, but absolutely essential.
-For watching movies and listening to podcasts in the evening, quieting the regular calls to prayer from the mosques, tuning out the endless conversation behind you on the flights (download a white noise app like Sleep Pillow), surviving the long bus ride from Arusha with crashing music (be sure to have a comfortable set of eyeshades to help you sleep).
+For watching movies and listening to podcasts in the evening, quieting the regular calls to prayer from the mosques, tuning out the endless girl conversation behind you on the flights (download a white noise app like Sleep Pillow), surviving the long bus ride from Arusha with crashing music (be sure to have a comfortable set of eyeshades to help you sleep).
 This is a pure quality of life item.

 Keyboard.
-The ridiculously cute folding iClever products.
+The ridiculously cute folding bluetooth iClever products.
 An absolute joy to use.
 Seriously, it makes me smile every time I unfold it.
 185g.

 Display kickstand for phones and iPad.
 IMangoo (sketchy hyperlink).
 10g.
 Perfect design.
 Update.
 Splurged a few bucks on a heavier version.